-We are therefore seeking nominations from Associates, Members and Fellows, who wish to join Council to fill the six vacant places.
+We are seeking nominations from Associates, Members and Fellows who wish to join Council to fill the three vacant places.
 All nominations must be supported by two members who must also be in the grade of Associate member or higher.
 Members of Council who are standing down and are seeking re-election for a further term of office (if eligible) must also be nominated in the same way as other candidates.

 If more nominations are received than places available, CIOL will hold a competitive election.

 Before completing the form, members and supporters are advised to read the guidance notes for candidates.

 We have also produced some FAQs.
 If you have a question, which is not covered by the FAQs, please email the Head of Membership: firstname.lastname@example.org.